jsk-ros-pkg/jsk_demos/jsk_2021_10_soup_from_boil/README.md

 ## euslisp directory structure

-Rules
+- Programs in `demo` directory is for PR2 to do demos.
+These programs load only programs in `motion` directory.

-- programs in `demo` directory load only programs in `utils` and `demo` directory.
+- Programs in `motion` directory is PR2's primitives for cooking.
+These programs load only programs in `util` and `model` directory.
-- programs in `utils` directory load only programs in `models` directory.
+- Programs in `util` directory is PR2's general functions.
+For example, touch sensing and human interaction.
-- programs in `models` directory do not load any other programs.
+- Programs in `model` directory is for euslisp modelsfor cooking.

 Structure